Seven of Nine: Joining the crew in "Scorpion"

 After some time, Seven begins to question why Captain Janeway continues to make contact with alien species as they travel back to Earth, as it often results in incidents.
 Janeway explains that Voyagers purpose is exploration and will continue that mission despite any problems that might occur.
 While working in astrometrics, Seven detects an ancient alien communications platform which connects all the way back to the borders of Federation space.
 This results in the first successful communication with Starfleet since Voyager was stranded in the Delta Quadrant, although it does also result in angering an alien race upon first contact; the Hirogen had claimed the platform for their own.
 The crew subsequently receive messages from home through the array, but the ship is once again threatened by the Hirogen.
 Tuvok and Seven transport aboard the array to speed the downloading of the messages, but are captured and tortured by the aliens.
 They are rescued by Voyager, but the communications array is destroyed.
 When the crew find a member of Species 8472 being hunted by the Hirogen, Seven is reluctant to help her former enemy as it would put the ship at risk of destruction from the Hirogen.
 When the Hirogen threaten Voyager, Seven disobeys Janeway's command and transports the alien aboard a Hirogen ship.
-In response, the Captain punishes her by restricting her computer access and curfews her to the cargo bay where her Borg regeneration unit is set up.
+In response, the Captain punishes her by restricting her computer access and confines her to the cargo bay where her Borg regeneration unit is set up.

 In "Retrospect", the Doctor accidentally causes Seven to relive repressed memories of while she was Borg.
 She confers these memories onto an alien she had just met, and the local authorities seek his arrest.
 The crew realise what has happened, but he is killed before he can be told he is innocent.
 During the events of "The Killing Game" where the Hirogen take over Voyager and place the crew in the holodeck for hunting practice, Seven is brainwashed into thinking she was a French club singer during the Nazi occupation of France.
 She is the first member of the crew who has her memories restored by the Doctor, and helps Janeway bring about a truce with the Hirogen.
 Janeway and Seven disagree once more in "The Omega Directive" about what to do when the ship detects unstable Omega particles nearby.
 The Captain wants to destroy them under Starfleet standing orders, while Seven seeks to harness them as the Borg consider the particles to be near perfection.
 Seven must later deal with a series of hallucinations and loneliness while helping the crew cross a radiation-filled nebula in "One".
 This experience results in her seeking out the company of other crew members more frequently.
 Her suspicions of Arturis prove correct in "Hope and Fear" when it is revealed that he was seeking revenge on the Voyager crew for their previous alliance with the Borg by creating a fake USS Dauntless and attempting to take them back to Borg space where they would be assimilated.